Andrea del Verrocchio: Equestrian Statue of Bartolomeo Colleoni

 Leopardi cast the bronze very successfully and the statue is universally admired, but Pope-Hennessy suggests that, if Verrocchio had been able to do this himself, he would have finished the head and other parts more smoothly and made it even better than it is.
 Although it was not placed where Colleoni had intended, Passavent emphasised how fine it looks in its actual position, writing that "the magnificent sense of movement in this figure is shown to superb advantage in its present setting" and that, as sculpture, "it far surpasses anything the century had yet aspired to or thought possible".
 He points out that both man and horse are equally fine and together are inseparable parts of the sculpture.

 Verrocchio is unlikely to have ever seen Colleoni and the statue is not a portrait of the man but of the idea of a strong and ruthless military commander "bursting with titanic power and energy".
-This is in contrast to Donatello's statue at Padua of the condottiere known as Gattamelata with its "air of calm command" and all Verrocchio's effort "has been devoted to the rendering of movement and of a sense of strain and energy".
+This is in contrast to Donatello's statue at Padua of the condottiere Erasmo da Narni known as Gattamelata with its "air of calm command" and all Verrocchio's effort "has been devoted to the rendering of movement and of a sense of strain and energy".

+Portrayals in media

+Verrocchio is a character in Phil Melanson's historical novel "Florenzer", where he is featured as Leonardo da Vinci's mentor, is portrayed as a prolific artist, and provides a glimpse into the lives of LGBTQIA+ men living in Florence in the 1400s.